 I really liked the first half of the book.
 I loved the “meet cute” of the hero and heroine via a well-meaning matchmaking friend who also happens to be a coach of a running club so both of them are forced to run/train for a race.
 I enjoyed the focus on the characters and how they fought and then gave in to their attraction all the while sweating and forcing their legs to go that extra mile.
 Given my own love/hate/love relationship with exercise I really like reading about other people (fictional or otherwise) suffering through it as well.

 The dialogue was natural and not stilted and the tension build up in the first part of the book was done really well.
 It read like a really interesting contemporary where the main character happened to turn furry once in a while instead of the paranormal elements being the focal point to the detriment of the story.

 However, I did feel that the book did take a turn somewhere in the middle into crazy town.
 I like a certain amount of crazy sauce in my books as I love escapism but I did feel that there were one too many elements inserted into the plot that the book could have done without and it would have streamlined the book a bit and kept the focus on the relationship between Sydney and Derrick.
 There were also chapters that were told from the point of view of the antagonist and this is never my favourite thing to read- but that is just a personal taste for me and does not reflect at all on the writing of the author.

 All in all I liked the book and I really liked the first few chapters.
 I would definitely read this author’s work again because I liked her characters and the way she writes dialogue.
 Given my different reactions to the different parts of the book I feel that I need to give two ratings.
 I’d give the first half of the book a B and the second half a C.

-Note: I received a free copy of this book from the author in exchange for a fair and honest review
+Note: I was provided a copy of this book by the author in exchange for an honest review